JillAshey/Ashey_Barott_Lab_Notebook/posts/2025-12-11-Pdam-Heron-Fst.md

 ### Compute 1D Site Frequency Spectrum (SFS)

+Software used and versions:

+- ANGSD (v0.935)
+	- Cite Nielsen et al. [2012](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0037558) and Korneliussen et al. [2014](https://link.springer.com/article/10.1186/s12859-014-0356-4)

-Using the data with all the samples, regardless of population, I will now compress the SAF likelihood data into a 1D Site Frequency Spectrium (SFS), which shows the proportion of genome sites with derived alleles at each frequency.
-This will help us determine rare v. common alleles across all samples and determine baseline diversity in the samples.
-We may also be able to derive demographic history and selection of specific alleles.
+Using the data with all the samples, regardless of population, I will now compress the SAF likelihood data into a 1D Site Frequency Spectrium (SFS), which shows the proportion of genome sites with derived alleles at each frequency (see ANGSD [manual](https://www.popgen.dk/angsd/index.php/RealSFS
+) for more about SFS).
+This will help us determine the number of rare v. common alleles across all samples.
 Read more about this method in Han et al. [2015](https://academic.oup.com/bioinformatics/article/31/5/720/318186?login=true).

 `nano sfs_global_angsd.sh`